 - a.
 A student-athlete is expected to be present the full day of school prior to practices and contests. - b.
 Student-athletes with absences from school are not allowed to participate in practice or a contest on the day of the absence. - c.
 The athletic director in consultation with the school principal has the discretion regarding appointments and special absentee situations on a case-by-case basis. - Student-athletes are required to be present for 50% of the school day prior to practices and contests. - d.
 Student-athletes will attend school the day following a contest to ensure that they are maintaining a high standard of academic excellence.

-Note: Unexcused absences are addressed in Section II (F)(2) Below-the-Line Behaviors or which causes scandal, impairs or threatens to impair the reputation of the Church or its schools, is grounds for disciplinary sanctions up to and including immediate expulsion.
+Note: Unexcused absences are addressed in Section II (F)(2) Below-the-Line Behaviors

 G. BEHAVIORS AFFECTING CONTINUING ELIGIBILITY TO PARTICIPATE AND CONSEQUENCES DSP 5112 - Catholic Faith and Moral Standard